Kaversoniano/Face-Recognition-Using-a-Deep-Learning-Framework-of-CNN-Based-on-GPU-Computing/README.md

 ### Results:
 * in project `Yale.py`, best validation accuracy to date: 97.50% (49th epoch), its corresponding test accuracy: 98.06%
 * in project `Yale_expand.py`, best validation accuracy to date: 0.00% (?th epoch), its corresponding test accuracy: 0.00%

+### Artificial Expansion of Training Set:
+* training set size from 1690 to 6760
+* translation and rotation